By Chet Yarbrough

 Labeling people is mind numbing.
 Labeling of political and economic interests is a crime against reason.
 Democrat, Republican, conservative, liberal, libertarian, Tea Partier, right-wing, and left-wing are some of the most common political labels.
 In the light of reason, none of these labels make consistent sense.

-In politics, labels attach themselves to people like Nancy Pelosi, Mitch McConnell, Sarah Palin, and the Koch Brothers.
+In modern American politics, labels attach themselves to people like Nancy Pelosi, Mitch McConnell, Donald Trump, Joe Biden, and the Koch Brothers.

 The only common characteristic of these representatives is that they are human’.
 Their labels only speak of partial truths about what they believe and what economic policies they support.
 Nancy MacLean uses most of these labels to make her case for “Democracy in Chains”.